Enterprise-CMCS/managed-care-review/services/github-oidc/README.md

 ### IAM Role

 This is the role that the Actions workflow assumes via the OIDC request.
 The permissions defined for the role dictate the scope of the short-term credentials that are passed back to GitHub by AWS.
-This service creates a GitHub repo secret that contains the OIDC role ARN, and the secret is referenced by the [GitHub Action that configures AWS credentials for workflows](https://github.com/aws-actions/configure-aws-credentials#assuming-a-role).
+This service creates an Actions repo secret (as well as a matching Dependabot repo secret for the 'main' stage) that contains the OIDC role ARN, and the secrets are referenced by the [GitHub Action that configures AWS credentials for workflows](https://github.com/aws-actions/configure-aws-credentials#assuming-a-role).
 See the example below under "Using the OIDC Provider in a Workflow."

 Each environment can have many OIDC roles with varying permissions.
 However, each role has a trust relationship with the single AWS IdP for GitHub for that environment.

 ## GitHub Repo Secrets
-This service uses a post-deploy script that creates or updates a GitHub repo secret containing the OIDC role ARN.
+This service uses a post-deploy script that creates or updates an Actions repo secret containing the OIDC role ARN (and for the 'main' stage, a matching Dependabot secret).
 Because of this, when the service is deployed there must be a GitHub personal access token with `repo` and `read:public_key` scopes set as `GITHUB_TOKEN` in the environment for the deployment.
 The [default token granted to Actions workflows by GitHub](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#modifying-the-permissions-for-the-github_token) does not permit the management of repo secrets.

 ## Usage
 ### Bootstrapping